-Advanced Pain Relief (formally known as Fem Ease™)
+Advanced Pain Relief (formerly known as Fem Ease™)

 An effective solution for pain and inflammation